Aliases for PLK2 Gene

 GeneCards Summary for PLK2 Gene

-PLK2 (Polo-Like Kinase 2) is a Protein Coding gene.
-Among its related pathways are DNA Damage and FoxO signaling pathway.
+PLK2 (Polo Like Kinase 2) is a Protein Coding gene.
+Among its related pathways are Gene Expression and TP53 Regulates Transcription of Cell Cycle Genes.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PLK4.